-- For a third straight year, Superior is among the top-rated Medicaid plans in Texas, earning a score of 3.5 on a 5.0 scale on the National Committee for Quality Assurance (NCQA) Medicaid Health Insurance Plan Ratings 2017-2018.
-Superior earned the same rating for 2016-2017.
+- For a third straight year, Superior is among the top-rated Medicaid plans in Texas, earning a score of 3.5 on a 5.0 scale on the National Committee for Quality Assurance (NCQA) Medicaid Health Insurance Plan Ratings 2018-2019.

 - Superior’s Medicare-Medicaid Plan is rated No. 5 nationally for member satisfaction.
 This is according to the 2017 Consumer Assessment of Healthcare Providers and Systems (CAHPS) survey.
 This survey is distributed by the Centers of Medicare and Medicaid Services (CMS).

 - 86% of Medicaid recipients say they are satisfied with the care they receive.
 This is according to a June 2018 survey from the Texas Association of Health Plans.